aureliojargas/clitest/README.md

 ## Nerdiness

-* Use any file format for the tests, it doesn't matter.
+* Use any text file format for the tests, it doesn't matter.
 The command lines just need to be grepable and have a fixed prefix (or none).
   Even Windows text files (CR+LF) will work fine.